 Ratos has been listed on Nasdaq OMX Stockholm since 1954.
-At year-end 2011 the share capital amounted to SEK 1,021m divided among a total of 324,140,896 shares, of which 84,637,060 A shares and 239,503,836 B shares.
-The company's A shares carry entitlement to one vote per share while B shares carry entitlement to one-tenth of a vote per share.
+At yearend 2012 the share capital amounted to SEK 1,021m divided among a total of 324,140,896 shares, of which 84,637,060 A shares and 239,503,836 B shares.
+The company's A shares carry entitlement to one vote per share while B shares carry entitlement to 1/10 of a vote per share.
 All shares carry the same right to a share of the company's assets and to the same amount of dividend.

-At year-end 2011 Ratos had a total of 51,294 shareholders according to statistics from Euroclear Sweden.
-The ten largest shareholders accounted for 79% of the voting rights and 46% of the capital.
-The proportion of
+At year-end 2012 Ratos had a total of 54,911 shareholders according to statistics from Euroclear Sweden.
+The ten largest shareholders accounted for 76% of the voting rights and 43% of the capital.
+The proportion of shares owned by physical or legal entities outside Sweden amounted to 18%.
+55% of Ratos's shareholders owned 500 shares or less and together accounted for just under 2% of the share capital.
+More information about Ratos's shareholders and share performance in 2012 is provided on pages 11-13.

-Number of shareholders